jonathonlui/micropython-unix-docker/README.md

 `./micropython.sh app.py`

 There's a `helloworld.py` script included.
 Try it by running: `./micropython.sh helloworld.py` and you should see `Hello, World!` as ouput.

+## Core Libraries

+The core libraries from [micropython-lib](https://github.com/micropython/micropython-lib) are installed in `/root/.micropython`.

+## Known Issues
+- Many Python scripts will fail during execution and output 'Illegal instruction'.
+Running the same code in a prompt is likely to succeed.  ¯\\\_(ツ)_/¯